emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

    Success by CI is a strong indication that this procecure will be quick and successful.

-   If CI builds failed, you can still execute this procedure if you believe that the failure is due to merge conflicts that you are willing to resolve.
+   If CI builds failed, you can still execute `the merging procedure`_ if you believe that the failure is due to merge conflicts that you are willing to resolve.

    If CI builds are missing, inform sysadmins that CI isn't functioning.

-   If you have no build and test results for the merge, then you can still execute this procedure if:
+   If you have no build and test results for the merge, then you can still execute `the merging procedure`_ if:

    #. you believe there are only merge conflicts,
    #. you're willing to try to resolve those conflicts, and